ABernard27/Adam-Method/README.md

 We use the function `torch.optim.adam` in the `pytorch` library to compute the loss of two examples.

-### MNIST
+### Multinomial regression

-The first one is the unavoidable dataset `MNIST`.
+We used the unavoidable dataset `MNIST`.
 We used the negativ log-likelihood of the multinomial as the objectiv function.
 The batch size is 128.

+### Neural Network

+The neural network used is composed of 2 hidden layers and the output neural is linear.
+The objective function is a cross entropy.